$\beta$-coalescents and stable Galton-Watson trees: Pruning of rooted real trees and proof of Theorem

 Since $\bm$ has support $\cl(\ct)$ and has no atom, we deduce that $(F_i, 1\leq i\leq M)$ are distinct and are the leaves of $\hat T_0$.

 We denote by $\tilde T_0$ the skeleton of $\hat T_0$ with the labeled leaves $(F_i, 1\leq i\leq M)$.
-According to \cite{dlg:rtlpsbp}, Theorem 3.2.1, the tree $\hat T_0$ is distributed under $\N[\; \cdot\bigm|M\ge 1]$ as a continuous GW tree (i.e. a GW tree with edge-lengths) such that \begin{itemize} \item The discrete tree $\tilde T_0$ is a GW tree with reproduction law characterized by its generating function $g$ defined by \reff{eq:def-g} with $\alpha=1/\gamma$. \item Lifetimes of individuals $(h_u, u\in \tilde T_0)$ are independent random variables with exponential distribution with parameter $\gamma$. \end{itemize}
+According to \cite{dlg:rtlpsbp}, Theorem 3.2.1, the tree $\hat T_0$ is distributed under $\N[\; \cdot\bigm|M\ge 1]$ as a continuous GW tree (i.e. a GW tree with edge-lengths) such that \begin{itemize} \item The discrete tree $\tilde T_0$ is a GW tree with offspring distribution characterized by its generating function $g$ defined by \reff{eq:def-g} with $\alpha=1/\gamma$. \item Lifetimes of individuals $(h_u, u\in \tilde T_0)$ are independent random variables with exponential distribution with parameter $\gamma$. \end{itemize}